Assembling A Roadside Emergency Kit

 Your safety is of utmost importance and in highways, there are high chances of a collision.
 When your car breaks down and you need to for some reason get out of the vehicle, wear high visibility safety vest, put reflective triangles at successive distances behind your vehicle will help warn other drivers and create a buffer between your vehicle and oncoming traffic.
 Wear high visibility safety vest.

 It’s a good idea to have a fire extinguisher since we are dealing with gasoline.
 After a car crash, a small fire can escalate into a much bigger problem in no time.
 It should be rated for Class B (involves flammable or combustible liquids such as gasoline) and Class C fires (involves energized electrical components) by the National Fire Protection Association, or NFPA.

 - Rain ponchos – the breakdown is already bad enough, and if you have changed a tire roadside during rain is even more frustrating.

 - Utility tool kit – includes multipurpose utility tools like Swiss Army Knife or Leatherman Tool, pair of gloves or two, Screwdriver with changeable bits, duct tape, rags, extra fluids, Socket, spanner and shifter set, etc.

 - Tow straps if you ever get stuck due to inclement weather such as snowy conditions or muddy roads

 - Cellphone car charger for keeping your phone charged up so that you can reach out for assistance in an emergency.

 With these helpful utilities, you’ll be able to stay under pressure, even if you are a little overheated under the hood.
 This doesn’t mean you can’t still call for help.
-Call your trusted towing company if your stranded on the side of the road.
+Call you’re trusted Tampa towing company if you’re stranded on the side of the road.